ephico2real2/akamai-apache-cache-control-guide/akamai-bypass-cache-authentication.md

 ## How This Supports Authentication Systems

-This configuration is tailored to support authentication systems effectively:
+This configuration supports authentication systems effectively by:

 1. **Caching Disabled for Sensitive Data**:
-   - Headers like `no-store` and `no-cache` ensure that sensitive data is never stored in caches, whether at the CDN level or client-side.
+   - Headers like `no-store` and `no-cache` ensure sensitive data is never cached at the CDN or client level.

 2. **Controlled Caching for Authentication Endpoints**:
-   - The `bypass-cache` directive allows Akamai to forward authentication requests to the origin server, ensuring real-time validation while maintaining CDN cache integrity for other content.
+   - The `bypass-cache` directive ensures Akamai forwards authentication requests to the origin server for real-time validation while keeping cache integrity for other content.

 3. **Fresh Responses for Auth Flows**:
-   - Disabling `ETag` and `Last-Modified` prevents conditional requests, ensuring that each authentication request is processed afresh without relying on cached validation.
+   - Disabling `ETag` and `Last-Modified` prevents conditional requests, ensuring each authentication request is processed afresh.

 ---